os2kitos/kitos/README.md

-The OS2KITOS was programmed by IT Minds ApS (http://it-minds.dk) for OS2 - Offentligt digitaliseringsfællesskab (http://os2web.dk).
+The OS2KITOS was programmed by IT Minds ApS (http://it-minds.dk) for OS2 - Offentligt digitaliseringsfÃ¦llesskab (http://os2web.dk).

-Copyright (c) 2014, OS2 - Offentligt digitaliseringsfællesskab.
+Copyright (c) 2014, OS2 - Offentligt digitaliseringsfÃ¦llesskab.

 The OS2KITOS is free software; you may use, study, modify and distribute it under the terms of version 2.0 of the Mozilla Public